san-deep-reddy/data-engineering-aws/README.md

 # Automated Real Estate Data Pipeline in AWS

-## Zillow Real Estate Data Pipeline with Airflow
+## Zillow Real Estate Data Pipeline

 This repository contains the code for a data pipeline that extracts real estate data from the Zillow Rapid API, transforms it, and loads it into a Redshift data warehouse.
 The pipeline is orchestrated using Airflow.